 Prediabetes is a health condition where your fasting blood glucose levels hover around 100 to 125 mg/dL.
 It affects millions worldwide, and according to the Centers for Disease Control and Prevention (CDC), more than one in every three American adults has it.

 Someone is generally diagnosed with prediabetes when their blood sugar levels are higher than normal but not high enough to be considered type 2 diabetes.
-Still, just because prediabetes is not yet diabetes doesn’t mean there is nothing to be concerned about.
+Still, just because prediabetes is not yet diabetes, doesn’t mean you should ignore it.

 When someone is diagnosed with prediabetes, there is already a problem with glucose metabolism.
 According to the CDC, there is a higher risk of developing type 2 diabetes within five years of being diagnosed with prediabetes.

 However, that is the case only if you don’t do anything to stop the progression of prediabetes to type 2 diabetes.
-The good news is that it’s a reversible health condition!
-So, with lifestyle changes such as healthy eating and increased physical activity, it’s possible to stop or reverse the progression.
+With lifestyle changes such as healthy eating and increased physical activity, it may be possible to reverse prediabetes for some people.

 In the meantime, take a look at what foods you should consider avoiding and what you should consider including in your meal plan if you have prediabetes.